Student Experience Questionnaire (SEQ)

 Table 2 Peer Engagement items

-Thinking about your <course> in <SURVEYYEAR>, how frequently have you…
+Thinking about your course in <SURVEY YEAR>, how frequently have you…

 a) Contributed to class discussion? (e.g. in-person discussions, online chat forums, discussion boards)

-b) Worked with other students as part of your <COURSE>? (e.g. group assignments, in-class collaboration)
+b) Worked with other students as part of your course? (e.g. group assignments, in-class collaboration)

 c) Interacted with other students to give or receive help with your study? (e.g. study groups, informal conversations about your study)